Free calculator · Construction CFOs

 Walk into the surety meeting with today's number, not last month's.

-Most GCs only check working capital when the controller closes the books — by then a $200K AR concentration or stalled retainage release has already moved the line.
-TreasuryFlow keeps it live.
+Most GCs only check working capital when the controller closes the books; by then a $200K AR concentration or stalled retainage release has already moved the line.
+TreasuryFlow keeps the cash side of that number live: every bank balance, split liquid vs restricted, refreshed each morning.

 Bonding FAQ